Given the current political climate, is it an issue of concern when a national leader is to invited to China’s recent

 On top of which, if China deems this the right way to go forth with for its economy, if it is certain that this is the best for the mainland Chinese people, who are Singaporeans to condemn the decision?
 What right do we have?
 We don’t live there.
 We are Singaporeans.
 Not PRC Chinese.

-As for the critics at the other end of the spectrum, the ones seizing this incident to condemn PM Lee’s administration, well, I personally feel that their criticism is partly justified.
+As for the critics on the other end of the spectrum, the ones seizing this incident to condemn PM Lee’s administration, well, I personally feel that their criticism is partly justified.
 In the sense, none of the few hundred academics and experts surrounding the government seemed to have been able to predict this situation.
 But then again, even if they did predict it, so what?
 Would we be able to reverse China’s decision?
-Do we seriously want to throw ourselves up against East Asia’s big brother?
+Do we seriously want to throw ourselves up against East Asia’s long time big brother?

 Either way, I think it’s wholly nonsensical to get so worked up because our Prime Minister wasn’t invited to some discussion.
 I also think it’s downright silly to be angry about another country not putting Singapore’s interest first.

 Update May 22, 2017

 Here are two very different dissertations on the snub.

 I think the issue is, at the moment, still too ambiguous and undeveloped for anyone to remotely be able to predict the long-term outcome.
 The way politics are, who knows, maybe next month Singapore would be invited to be China’s key SEA ally.

 All the more reason not to get worked up this supposed OBOR Conference snub.